 The balance of power within a government is a fundamental principle that ensures no single branch holds excessive authority.
 One critical component of this balance is the legal frameworks established to limit executive power.
 This article explores various legal mechanisms designed to check the powers of the executive branch, ensuring accountability and adherence to democratic principles.
+By examining constitutional provisions, legislative oversight, judicial review, checks and balances, and international law, we can understand how these frameworks operate in practice and where gaps remain.
+The struggle to constrain executive authority is as old as governance itself, and modern democracies continue to refine these tools in response to evolving challenges.

 The Importance of Limiting Executive Power